 After almost three decades of working with couples decimated by infidelity, I can tell you that men who cheat on a beloved partner can be amazingly creative when they try to explain why.
-Sometimes cheating men tell me and their significant others that their behavior doesn’t really count as cheating because it didn’t involve actual sex.
-Other times, they find ways to blame someone else – their partner, their boss, and even the other woman/man – for their choices.
+Typically, cheating men will minimize, rationalize, blame others, and justify their actions with statements like:

 - Every guy wants to have sex with other people.
 And when the opportunity arises, he takes it.